 Recent evidence from OECD supports this latter proposition, as not only are women identified as a group that has less access to employer-provided training but also as a group that is not necessarily able to take up all the training on offer due to time constraints.
 These apply particularly to those working part-time.

-The association of insecurity with women's jobs (particularly re-entry jobs and non standard employment), together with evidence of restricted access to training and lifelong learning, means that promoting women's employability requires a great deal more than simply improved access to employment, regardless of the quality.
+The association of insecurity with women's jobs (particularly re-entry jobs and non standard employment), together with evidence of restricted access to training and lifelong learning,

 Improvement in job quality requires action on four fronts: